xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ### IGP / Segment Routing Configuration

-The following configuration example shows an example ISIS deployment with SR-MPLS extensions enabled for the IPv4 address family.
+The following configuration example shows an example IS-IS deployment with SR-MPLS extensions enabled for the IPv4 address family.
 The SR-enabling configuration lines are bolded, showing how Segment Routing and TI-LFA (FRR) can be deployed with very little configuration.
+SR must be deployed on all interconnected nodes to provide end to end reachability.

 <pre>router isis example
  set-overload-bit on-startup wait-for-bgp
- is-type level-1
+ is-type level-2-only
  net 49.0002.1921.6801.4003.00
  distribute link-state
  log adjacency changes